gaetanX21/gaetanX21.github.io/_projects/kg-for-bfm.md

 1. **Volume**.
 Volume is the most obvious difference between text and RNA-seq data.
 As you probably know, LLMs are trained on huge corpora curated from online content, today’s frontier models are trained on ~10T tokens.
 In contrast, the largest open RNA-seq datasets contain at most ~50M cells, representing about ~50k independent samples.
 Since there are about ~2k genes of interest, each represented by a token, this leaves us with 50M × 2k ~ 100B correlated tokens, or 50k × 2k ~ 100M independent tokens.
 That’s 100 to 100,000 times less data to begin with!

 2. **Quality**.
 The second issue is that text data and RNA-seq data are two widely different creatures.
 Text is well-behaved: you can read it and understand it, you can easily manipulate it, and it is unambiguous.
 RNA-seq data is a whole other story: it’s very difficult to grasp (try making sense of a 2000-dimensional vector), there is no agreed-upon way to work with it, and it depends on the lab protocols and sequencing machines used to obtain it, leading to ”batch effects”!
-What’s more, because biology is very redundant (due the random nature of evolution and the need for robustness in organisms), the amount of raw information contained in RNA-seq is much less than it seems, so we have even less data in practice!
+What’s more, because biology is very redundant (due to the random nature of evolution and the need for robustness in organisms), the amount of raw information contained in RNA-seq is much less than it seems, so we have even less data in practice!

 3. **Information Content**.
 This one is a bit trickier but just as important.
 Consider the sentence: “The duck is green.”
 Notice that this text sample contains all the information we could ask for.
 There is no uncertainty.
 Now consider a sick patient from whom we collected some cells to run an analysis of their RNA-seq data.
 Let’s say we end up with a nice 2000-dimensional vector.
 Would you say that this vector contains all the information needed to understand the patient’s condition?
 Probably not.
 And this is the big difference with text: while text is *all the information*, RNA-seq (and any biological modality) is *just a part of the story*.
 The following metaphor sums it up nicely:
-    > Trying to find insights from a single biological data modality is like trying to understand a movie from the sound only: you’re in a for a hard time.
+    > Trying to find insights from a single biological data modality is like trying to understand a movie from the sound only: you’re in for a hard time.
     >

 *Takeaway: Text data is ubiquitous, high-quality, and self-contained.
 Biological data is scarce, low-quality, and just part of the picture.*